gemoc/ICSA2017Tutorial/readme.md

 After creating the *invariant* for the *State* concept, start the modeling workbench again and open the **BitShifting** model again.
 Right click on it and select validate.
 Now eclipse marks all states as erroneous as none uses a guarded transition.

-You can look up the solution in org.gemoc.sample.legacyfsm.fsm.model/model/fsm.ecore of the [archive for step 2.2-ocl](https://github.com/gemoc/ICSA2017Tutorial/blob/master/code/2.2-ocl.zip).
+You can look up the solution in org.gemoc.sample.legacyfsm.fsm.model/model/fsm.ecore of the [folder 2.2b](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.2b).